+The Park Assist System is no substitute for careful and attentive driving.
 The Park Assist system does not detect children, pedestrians, bicyclists, animals, or objects located below the bumper or that are too close or too far from the vehicle.
-It is not available at speeds greater than 8 km/h (5 mph).
-To prevent injury, death, or vehicle damage, even with Park Assist, always check the area around the vehicle and check all mirrors before moving forward or backing.
+It is not available at speeds greater than 9 km/h (6 mph).
+To prevent injury, death, or vehicle damage, even with [Continued]

+Park Assist, always check the area around the vehicle and check all mirrors before moving forward or backing.